jenkins-infra/jenkins.io/content/blog/2013/2013-04-30-registration-and-call-for-papers-open-for-juc-palo-alto.md

 ---
-layout: post
+:layout: post
-title: Registration & Call for Papers Open for JUC Palo Alto
+:title: Registration & Call for Papers Open for JUC Palo Alto
-nodeid: 422
+:nodeid: 422
-created: 1367361200
+:created: 1367361200
-tags:
+:tags:
 - general
 - just for fun
 - news
 - jenkinsci
 - juc
+:author: lisawells
 ---
 This year, the West Coast Jenkins User Conference will be in Palo Alto rather than San Francisco.
 If you’re nearby – or even if you’re not – join Kohsuke and other fellow developers for a solid day of Jenkins.